Achievable logoAchievable logo

 Effective registration

-When the proper disclosures are made and the filing fee is paid, the state administrator grants effective registration (usually on the 30th day after filing).
-Similar to broker-dealers, agents, and state-registered investment advisers, IARs cannot allude to administrator approval when discussing their registration.
+Once the required disclosures are made and the filing fee is paid, the state administrator grants effective registration (typically on the 30th day after filing).
+As with broker-dealers, agents, and state-registered investment advisers, IARs can’t imply that the administrator has approved them when discussing their registration.

-IAR registration is unique in two ways.
-First, the state administrator does not require surety bonds for IARs.
-However, surety bonds may be required for broker-dealers, agents, and state-registered investment advisers.
+First, the state administrator doesn’t require surety bonds for IARs.
+(Surety bonds may be required for broker-dealers, agents, and state-registered investment advisers.)

 *Agents and IARs of state-registered advisers must register in any state they do business in unless an exemption exists (e.g., the institution exemption).